 Our team works throughout the year to participate in at least 5 competitions, 3 invitation tournaments (two fall and one in January), the region tournament (February), and the state tournament (March/April).
 Success at the state tournament will lead to a trip to the national tournament in May.
 Members are expected to attend weekly meetings and work within their event groups to complete the necessary practice and preparation outside of school.

 The Walton Science Olympiad team has competed each year since 1994.
-We have been invited to the state tournament 23 out of 25 years, and have placed in the top 10 for the last eight years.
+We have been invited to the state tournament 23 out of 25 years, and have placed in the top 10 for the last ten years.
+In 2022, we placed second in the state and went to the National tournament.

 For more information, visit our website at www.waltonscienceolympiad.com